Nurse Aide (CNA/STNA)

 This is the same 75-hour prerequisite course required by nursing schools such as Ohio Medical Career College, Wright State University, Sinclair Community College, and Clark State Community College.

-Calendar - OSCTC Dayton
+Calendar - OSCTC

 » Class Schedule (Online)